mattsteeldue/vforth-next/demo/README.txt

 Chomp-chomp.f
 -------------
 Simple pac-man like game.
 Your character can be controlled using keyboard via arrows keys or using Kempston joystick.
-Ghosts movement are completely random.
+Each of the four ghosts follows its own arcade targeting rule: Blinky (red) heads straight for you, Pinky (magenta) aims four cells ahead to cut you off, Inky (cyan) doubles the vector running from Blinky to the cell ahead of you, and Ted (yellow) charges until he is within eight cells and then backs off to his corner.
+They alternate between chasing and scattering to their own corners, all turn round together whenever that mode changes, and they travel at 75% of your speed - 50% while frightened.
 Once loaded, you have to give GAME to start it.
+Game speed is a parameter rather than an accident of how many sprites get
+drawn: TICK-FRAMES holds how many 50Hz video frames one game tick lasts (5 by default), so  3 TICK-FRAMES !  makes the whole game quicker.
+Clearing a maze moves you on to the next one.
+The first is compiled into the game, so a standalone executable never depends on the block file; the other three live on Screen 740 and up, two Screens each, and can be redrawn with EDIT without recompiling anything -  n MAZE-CHECK  then reports whether maze n still holds together (borders sealed, tunnel mouths paired, nothing walled off, the sprite start cells intact).
+Line 0 of each of the two Screens is a title comment rather than maze data, so INDEX shows a readable label instead of a wall of glyphs. util/chomp-maze.py does the same checks from the host, and draws the maze as pixels so a layout can be seen before it is played. n TEST-LEVEL  starts the game straight at maze n (0 is the compiled one), which is handy for trying out a layout you just edited without first clearing every level before it.
 To forget this demo you have to give COLD.
 This demo also come with a subdirectory named chomp-chomp that contains the result of execution of ZAP definition that is the simplest way to